schapi-create/apidoc-rpc-uat/md_files/README.md

 		extendedKeyUsage = clientAuth, emailProtection
 		```

-		Generate client Certificate.
+		Generate a client Certificate.

 		>openssl x509 -req -in ./client.csr -CA ./rootCA.pem -CAkey ./rootCA.key -CAcreateserial -out ./client.crt -days 365 -sha256 -extfile ./client.ext

-		Convert root CA certificate to DER format to import to RP-C
+		Convert the root CA certificate to DER format in order to import to RP-C.

 		>openssl x509 -inform PEM -in rootCA.pem -outform DER -out rootCA.der

-		If you are using soap ui for development, you need to merge client key and certificate to pfx format.
+		If you are using SOAP UI for development, you need to merge the client key and certificate to pfx format.

 		>openssl pkcs12 -export -out client.pfx -inkey client.key -in client.crt -certfile rootCA.pem

 - Token based user authentication (Local and Centralized)

-	Token-based authentication is a process where the client application first send a request to server with a valid credencials.
-The server send an Access Token back to the client as response.
-The client application then use the token to acess the restricted resources in the next request until the token is valid.
+	Token-based authentication is a process where the client application first send a request to a server with a valid credencials.
+The server sends an access token back to the client as response.
+The client application then uses the token to acess the restricted resources in the next request until the token is valid.

-	RP-C returns a Web Token which contains enough data to identity a particular user and it has expiry time.
-If the token is expired, the client application can request for a new access token.
+	The RP-C returns a access token which contains enough data to identity a particular user.
+The token has expiry time and if the token is expired, the client application can request for a new access token.

 	<img src="https://github.com/SESA545913/SE-EnergyManagement-Team/raw/main/TokenBasedAuthentication_v2.png" style="zoom:40%;" />

 - Centralized user authentication

-	- If you are using EcoStructure System and want user authentication from there, you need to enable **EWS Server**.
+	- If you are using the EcoStructure BMS System and want user authentication, enable the **EWS Server**.

 	- In WorkStation, in the **System Tree** pane, expand **System** of a server (Enterprise Server or Automation Server).